foocorp/hacienda/README.md

 * Things are very much at a planning stage right now, but this is the place for a future version of Libre.fm running on a new codebase (this project) written in modern PHP using the Laravel framework.

+* See the 'dev' branch for slow Work-In-Progress

 ## Why now?

 * Libre.fm is effectively a silo (other than Last.fm which it talks to, although federation with other instances has been possible for a _long_ time)